Venkatesh-Bellari/Hospital-Mangement-System/README.md

-👨‍💻 Contributing

-This project is open for contributions and improvements!
-Feel free to fork the repository, suggest new features, or report any bugs.
-Your input helps make this system better for everyone! 🚀

 🌟 Final Thoughts

 The Hospital Management System is a comprehensive solution that improves hospital efficiency and patient satisfaction.
 We aim to provide quality healthcare services with the least amount of effort and maximum reliability.